9health/00-dotnet-tutorial/201_samples/doc/Food_Demo_Prog.md

   - .NET EF Core using SQLite
 - API-oriented
 - Code should be tested easily (**Design for Test**)
+- Program should not be used too much memory
+  - Use number of `String` type as small as possible

 # Basic Design